JackDev0x/ASP.NET-MVC-with-RAZOR-PAGES/README.md

 - **Frontend Implementation**
 The frontend layer of the application includes simple CSS and Bootstrap styles.
 While it is a basic implementation, it provides a user-friendly interface.

+In this application, I use product data for demonstration purposes.
+Please note that this data is sample and does not reflect real products or prices.
+It is solely provided as test data for presentation purposes.